pepopowitz/your-first-react-app-exercises/exercise-9/README.md

 # Exercise 9
 ## Defining PropTypes

+PropTypes are a way to validate props passed into a component.
+If a propType is not met, you'll get a warning in your browser console.
+This is a nice way to make sure you're passing around the data your components need.

+This exercise will introduce you to working with PropTypes.

 &#128073; Start the app for Exercise 9

 In a console window, pointed at the root of this project, run `npm run start-exercise-9`.